 The objective of the proposed shell-dredging program is to use some of the dredged shell for ecological restoration (i.e. placed in areas off-limits to commercial harvesting).
-As noted earlier, the continuing loss of ovster habitat in the Bay is, to a substantial degree, a result of the lack of a growing oyster population.
+As noted earlier, the continuing loss of oyster habitat in the Bay is, to a substantial degree, a result of the lack of a growing oyster population.
 Oysters create their own habitat through growth of shell, and a healthy population can grow at a rate that exceeds the rate at which shell is lost due to degradation and siltation.
 The use of dredged shell as substrate for placing hatchery seed in low salinity waters, where oyster mortality due to disease is low, will result in live oysters growing and increasing shell stock and reef structure over time.
-However, spat set would be infrequent in low salinity waters, so repeated seed planting may be required to sustain such reefs. promising results observed in the Great Wicomico River and other locations in Virginia suggest that medium-relief and high-relief reefs may contribute to enhanced oyster reproduction, settlement, and survival in areas of higher salinity.
+However, spat set would be infrequent in low salinity waters, so repeated seed planting may be required to sustain such reefs.
+The promising results observed in the Great Wicomico River and other locations in Virginia suggest that medium-relief and high-relief reefs may contribute to enhanced oyster reproduction, settlement, and survival in areas of higher salinity.
 These factors would result in shell accretion and growth of the reef only so long as harvest is prohibited.
-Although oysters in high-salinity areas are expected to suffer significant disease mortality, die offs due to disease are a necessary step in the selection and propagation of disease resistance in the population, and the gradual evolution of disease resistance is expected in the local oyster stocks.
-Furthermore, shell from oysters dying of disease will build up the shell base.
+Although oysters in high-salinity areas are expected to suffer significant disease mortality, die offs due to disease are thought to theoretically aid the selection and propagation of disease resistance in the population.
 MDNR recognizes that deposits of buried shell are a limited and non-renewable resource, and the proposed uses of the shell to be removed from Man-O-War shoal emphasize efforts that will result in the growth and development of oyster reefs that can sustain themselves into the future, without the need for continual addition of new substrate.